 - size/height of wall

 Do you want a mural on your building /in your community?
 Email/call email@example.com 864-300-2130

 Lead artists will be selected based upon their artistic capabilities and vision.
 No specific mural designs will be submitted, as each mural will have to include the input of the property owner, the surrounding neighborhood and the artists/volunteers involved.
 Interviews will be held with each potential artist, where they will have to present a portfolio of their work.

 If you are an artist interested in leading a mural team, click the corresponding link below.

 - How long will WEMP take?

-Entries for mural sites and artists will be accepted through June1.
+Entries for mural sites and artists will be accepted through August 25, 2019.
 Lead artists and project site owners will be notified.
-Execution of murals will begin no later than July 25, or after site appointment and acquisition of funding/materials completed.
-Artists and their teams have until October 1, 2019 to be completed with their murals.
-A project celebration/art show will be held October 12, 2019 Sign Up to Attend the “FANCY ART SHOW”
+Execution of murals will begin no later than September 1, or after site appointment and acquisition of funding/materials completed.
+Artists and their teams have until October 15 2018 to be completed with their murals.
+A project celebration/art show will be held in October, 2019 (date to be determined)

-To view a comprehensive project outline click the corresponding link below.
+To view a comprehensive project outline for our mural project click the corresponding link below.

 CONTACT FOR MORE INFORMATION:

 Artworks is a successful community-based mural program that empowers young people through professional opportunities in the arts.
 For over a decade, thousands of Artworks-trained youth have completed over 100 murals throughout the Seattle area—many for businesses and public facilities—while fostering a new sense of self-esteem and value for their city.